You can get a free credit score almost instantly from a number of sources. But figuring out just how credit scores are calculated isn’t as simple.

 This factor accounts for roughly 15% of your credit scores and looks at your track record of how long you’ve had various credit accounts and how you’ve managed them during that time.
 The longer you’ve had credit, the better.
 Of course, no matter how long you’ve had the credit, managing it well is still quite important.

-Negative items that could lower your score: Recently opened accounts that don’t have a track record, no credit history or very little history.
+Factors that can cause a lower credit score: Recently opened accounts that don’t have a track record, no credit history or very little history.

 Types of Accounts